Workflow Panels

 The pageDataState

 determines the data state of a page.
-This state indicates whether a step is Complete, Incomplete or in an Error state.
+This kind of state indicates whether a step is Complete, Incomplete or in an Error state.
 There is a default (Empty) state as well when a certain step does not need a data state, for example an “Instruction” or an “Introduction” type of page.

 These two states are actually interdependent, hence the style of a displayed step may change accordingly as illustrated below: